LivNLP/prompt-robustness/README.md

 ```

 ## The adversarial NLI dataset
-We created the adversarial NLI dataset (see 3.5 Adversarial Perturbations in our paper).
-These datasets were used for the prompt robustness experiments described above.
+We created the adversarial NLI dataset (see Sec 3.5 Adversarial Perturbations in our paper).
+These datasets were used for the prompt robustness evaluation described above.
 ```bash
 data/superglue/cb/perturbation-label-change.tsv
 data/superglue/cb/perturbation-label-no-change.tsv